Xysss7/data_visualisation_project/README.md

 After visualization, press F12 to open console, and you can view real-time clicked elements detailed information.
 For visualization colored by elements, object clicked would change color into a random red in varying degrees, presenting a more intuitive visual effect.

+There is an .ipynb file and some initial data files in the jupyterlabfiles folder.
+It records tests and basic function realization which could help you to understand better.